-CA2006 s.172 Matters a-f How the directors have had regard to this matter The effect of that regard a) The likely consequences of any decision in the long term The Company has always considered the longer term and this is reflected in the fact that it has been in operation since 1919.
+CA2 2006 s.172 Matters How the directors have had regard to this matter The effect of that regard a) The likely consequences of any decision in the long term The Company has always considered the longer term and this is reflected in the fact that it has been in operation since 1919.
 In particular, the Board always considers the balance between the short and long-term extremely carefully in all of its decision-making; any decision that would be a short-term gain, but could have a negative long-term impact is generally dismissed, unless the Board considers there are very clear mitigating factors.
 The Company has chosen to have two complementary, but distinct Divisions.
 This forms part of a long-term risk mitigation strategy as the Divisions are affected by economic and other challenges at different rates and in different ways.
 For example, raw materials differ between the Divisions, reducing raw material price risk.
+This has been particularly relevant during the last two years.
 Protecting the long-term viability of the Company is central to every Board discussion and decision-making process.
-This has been particularly evident during the COVID-19 pandemic.
 The Board reviews detailed international 5-year plans and these are updated on an annual basis.
-The Board has taken decisions during the year to postpone or stop many planned and annual activities in response to the COVID-19 pandemic.
-This was with a view to preserving cash during this uncertain time and ensuring the Company is in a strong position when coming out of the pandemic to ensure its future success.
-(See also 'COVID-19 Related Cost-Saving Measures' in Principal Decisions.) b) The interests of the Company's employees See the 'Statement on employee engagement' section of the Directors' report, as well as the Stakeholder table below.
+The Board has had to remain cautious during 2022 in response to the economic climate, but has continued with prudent capital expenditure and investment to ensure the long-term success of the Company.
+This approach allowed a balance between ensuring the short-term health of the Company and investing for the future growth of the business.
+A decision was made during 2022 to introduce a long-term hybrid working policy.
+Although this is a change to the way the business worked pre-pandemic, it was felt essential to ensure the organisation adapts to current and future working trends and to attract the highest calibre employees.
+(See also 'Expenditure Decisions' in Principal Decisions.) b) The interests of the Company's employees See the 'Statement on employee engagement' section of the Directors' report, as well as the Stakeholder table below.
 See the 'Statement on employee engagement' section of the Directors' report, as well as the Stakeholder table below. c) The need to foster the Company's business relationships with suppliers, customers and others See the Stakeholder table below.
 See the Stakeholder table below. d) The impact of the Company's operations on the community and the environment See both 'Community' and 'Environment' in the Stakeholder table below and the Emissions and energy consumption section in the Directors' report.
 See both 'Community' and 'Environment' in the Stakeholder table below and the Emissions and energy consumption section in the Directors' report.